petar-v/gradienttopbar/README.md

 ### Testing and Debugging

 - `yarn nested-wayland`: Runs a nested GNOME Shell session in Wayland mode for testing the extension without affecting your main session.
-- `yarn restart-gnome-shell`: Restarts the GNOME Shell (useful after making changes).
+- `yarn restart-gnome-shell`: Restarts GNOME Shell in the current session (may momentarily disrupt your desktop).
 - `yarn pref-debug`: Monitors logs from GJS (GNOME JavaScript) for debugging preferences.
 - `yarn open-prefs`: Opens the preferences dialog for the extension.